codekult/katas/README.md

-# katas
+# Katas

-Katas en JS and other programming langs
+Katas (resolved in JS and other programming languages) extracted from [Codewars](https://www.codewars.com/) and similar sites.